 Indian Railway is fully independent in the matter of building all its equipment.
-The industry is based on railway equipment was established as Peninsular Locomotive company at Singhbhum district of Jharkhand in 1921.
+The industry is based on railway equipment was established as a Peninsular Locomotive company at Singhbhum district of Jharkhand in 1921.
 Later, it was named as “Tata Engineering and Locomotive Company’ (TELCO).

 Some of the railway production units in India are: